changlabtw/hicmaptools/docs/format.rst

  - sum_* indicates intensity of HiC
  - rand_* indicates intensity of shuffle test
  - divide_* indicates ratio of sum/rand
- - rank_* indicates the rank of HiC among shuffle test
+ - rank_* indicates the rank of HiC among shuffle test.
+The smaller rank is, the stronger query intensity is, i.e., 0.140 = top14%

 ::